Chapter 19. INFORMATION_SCHEMA Tables

 SHOW GRANTS ...

 19.9.
-The INFORMATION_SCHEMA CHARACTER_SETS Table
+The INFORMATION_SCHEMA CHARACTER_SETS

-The CHARACTER_SETS table provides
+The CHARACTER_SETS

 information about available character sets.